Uniform bases for ideal arrangements: Introduction

 By the work of \cite{ABCHT} the logarithmic derivation module $D(\A_I)$ is a free $\CR$-module, namely $\A_I$ is a free arrangement.
 To explain our uniform bases for the ideal arrangement, we need a ``good'' decomposition of positive roots $\Phi^+=\coprod_{i=1}^n \ \Phi^+_i$ (see Section~\ref{section:uniformbases} for the details).
 We fix such a decomposition and define the \textbf{Hessenberg function $h_I: \{1,\ldots,n\} \to \Z_{\geq 0}$ associated with a lower ideal $I$}.
 Note that the Hessenberg function $h_I$ suitably converts a lower ideal $I$ into numerical values.
 A set of derivations $\{\psi_{i,j} \in \Der \CR \mid 1 \leq i \leq n, i \leq j \leq i+|\Phi_i^+| \}$ forms \textbf{uniform bases for the ideal arrangements} if derivations $\{\psi_{i,h_I(i)} \mid 1 \leq i \leq n \}$ form an $\CR$-basis of $D(\A_I)$ for any lower ideal $I$.
 Our main theorem states that there exist uniform bases for the ideal arrangements (Theorem~\ref{theorem:main1}).
 Furthermore, our uniform bases are inductively constructed by invertible matrices $P_m$ for $0 \leq m \leq \height(\Phi^+)$.
 More precisely, the initial data $\psi_{1,1},\ldots,\psi_{n,n}$ are the dual basis of the simple roots $\alpha_1, \ldots, \alpha_n$ up to a non-zero scalar multiplication.
 (Note that $P_0$ is the diagonal matrix whose diagonal entries are the non-zero scalars.)
 For the next step $\psi_{1,2},\ldots,\psi_{n,n+1}$, each $\psi_{i,i+1}$ is defined by a linear combination of $\alpha_1\psi_{1,1},\ldots,\alpha_n\psi_{n,n}$ as follows:

 for some invertible matrix $P_1$.
 Proceeding inductively, $\psi_{i,i+m}$ is defined by a linear combination of the products $\alpha_{j,j+m}\psi_{j,j+m-1}$ where $P_m$ denotes the array of the coefficients in the linear combinations.
 Here, the derivations $\psi_{j,j+m-1}$ are defined in the previous step, and the notation $\alpha_{j,j+m}$ means a positive root in $\Phi^+_j$ with height $m$.
 Hence, our uniform bases are determined by the invertible matrices $P_0,P_1,\ldots,P_{\height(\Phi^+)}$ in order.
 We also prove that when we determined $P_0,P_1,\ldots,P_{m-1}$, the invertible matrix $P_m$ is uniquely determined up to an equivalence defined by the special elementary row operations (Theorem~\ref{theorem:main1uniqueness}).
-Moreover, we give explicitly the invertible matrices $P_0,P_1,\ldots,P_{\height(\Phi^+)}$ on each Lie type (Section~\ref{section:matrixPm}).
-In particular, for type $D$ an explicit formula for uniform bases is described.
-(For types $A,B,C,G$ an explicit formula for uniform bases were given in \cite{AHMMS}.)
+By this construction of the uniform bases, it is natural to compute the invertible matrices $P_m \ (0 \leq m \leq \height(\Phi^+))$ for each Lie type.
+In \cite{AHMMS}, bases of the logarithmic derivation modules $D(\A_I)$ are explicitly given for types $A,B,C,G$.
+Also, it is straightforward to see the associated invertible matrices for types $A,B,C,G$.
+We construct explicit uniform bases and the invertible matrices for type $D$ in Section~\ref{section:typeD}.
+In order to construct uniform bases for types $E$ and $F$, one computes invertible matrices for types $E$ and $F$ by using Maple in Appendix.
+To summarize, we obtain uniform bases for all Lie types by our work together with \cite{AHMMS}.